-In this blog, I will guide you through the whole Win32 App installation IME process and each step of the IME flow.
-After I am done showing you the whole Win32App installation flow, I will also show you how you could troubleshoot and solve some installation errors and retry the failed installation!
+In this blog, I will guide you through the Win32 App installation IME process and each step of the IME flow.
+After I show you the whole Win32App installation flow, I will also show you how you could troubleshoot and solve some installation errors and retry the failed installation!

-Please note that this particular problematic app is deployed with the use of the ServiceUI tool.
+Please note that this particular problematic app is deployed using the ServiceUI tool.

 1.Win32 App IME Installation Phases